Carve out dates on your calendar to visit The City Different. Here are nine experiences you absolutely must add to your Santa Fe bucket list.

 Downtown Walking Tours

 One of the best ways to take in Santa Fe is by enjoying one of the many walking tours available.
-Whether it be a food tour, haunted ghost tale stroll, or museum and art tour; you are certain to find a subject matter that piques your interest.
+Whether it be a food tour, haunted ghost tale stroll, or museum and art tour, you are certain to find subject matter that piques your interest.

 Follow the Santa Fe Margarita Trail

 An old favorite just got better!
-The Santa Fe Margarita Trail has now expanded, with several new locations added.
-Download the app for discounts on the cocktail across the city, and get your passport checked off at each location to claim some great prizes!
+The Santa Fe Margarita Trail is 40+ locations strong!
+Download the app for discounts on the tequila-ed cocktail across The City Different, and get your passport checked off at each location to claim some great prizes!

 Experience a Summer Market

 Summer in Santa Fe is Market Season.
 This year, make it a point to experience at least one of the major markets.
 International Folk Art Market kicks things off with hand-crafted treasures from artisans around the world.
-End of July welcomes Spanish Market, with both traditional and contemporary pieces available for purchase.
-The SWAIA Santa Fe Indian Market takes center stage on the third weekend in August as 1,000 artists representing over 100 tribes proudly display their creations.
+The end of July welcomes Spanish Market, with both traditional and contemporary pieces available for purchase, and Contemporary Hispanic Market.
+Santa Fe Indian Market turns takes center stage on the third weekend in August as 1,000 artists representing more than 200 tribes proudly display their creations.

 Capture Santa Fe’s Most Instagram-able Locations